Lagos: City buses

 There are two city bus companies in Lagos: BRT (Lagos Bus Rapid Transit System) and LBSL (Lagos Bus Services).
 The city buses are air-conditioned.
+(However, during the Covid epidemic, the AC had to be switched off at all times.)

 BRT was inaugurated in 2008.
 BRT offers e-payment with bank cards.
 On two arterial roads (Ikorodu Road and Funsho Williams Avenue), a dedicated bus lane has been established for BRT buses.
 BRT uses diverse brands of buses, like Ashok Leyland and Yutong.
 Primero Transport Services (PTS) Ltd. is the sole operator of the BRT buses.

+Before the new big bus automated system, Lagos used to depend on the popular big bus called "Molue" which only very few can still be found plying the Lagos road especially within Oshodi - Iyana Ipaja to Sango route.

 LBSL was inaugurated in 2019.
 LBSL uses Brazilian-built Marcopolo buses.

 The central hub for city buses and long-distance buses is the Oshodi Bus Terminal, which is visible from afar.
 It is the largest bus station in West Africa and commenced operation in 2019.

+The Lagos Transportation Department, LAMATA, introduced electric buses in Lagos in May 2023.